sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 ## Lambda with reciever

-Because we don't want to increment the size of our parameter list, because the types of parameters can grow and because we don't want to have multiple wrapper functions just for the parameters, we need to find a way to "_configure_" or `Intent` _on demand_.
+Because we don't want to increment the size of our parameter list, because the types of parameters can grow and because we don't want to have multiple wrapper functions just for the parameters, we need to find a way to "_configure_" our `Intent` _on demand_.

 The _lambda with reciever_ is one way to fix this.
 Adding this parameter to our function we can allow each caller to configure during execution of our function the `Intent` and still keep things readable: